⏳ In a hurry? Here’s your Magento Review snapshot: Contact for pricing

 Anyone starting an online store should be aware of the high importance of mobile responsiveness.
 A site that is slow to load on a mobile device will in all likelihood be abandoned by a visitor.
 As we have mentioned, of Magento’s 12 themes, 10 are fully mobile responsive.
 This means that when your site is viewed via a mobile device it will automatically resize itself to fit the viewing device.

-If you have chosen to employ a Magento developer to assist with your online store appearance, do spend a little time discussing mobile responsiveness and AMP (Accelerated Mobile Pages).
+If you have chosen to employ a Magento development agency to assist with your online store appearance, do spend a little time discussing mobile responsiveness and AMP (Accelerated Mobile Pages).
 This feature continues to increase in importance and is something you would be wise to understand (not necessarily from a technical point of view, just the benefits it offers!).

 Support and Resources: